gap-packages/RepnDecomp/paper.md

 for groups of large order.
 Our method for unitarising a representation is based on @dixon:1970, again, with apparently novel speedups.

+The development of the package was part of Kaashif Hymabaccus' Master's thesis [@hymabaccus:2019].

+# Acknowledgements

+Kaashif Hymabaccus thanks the Collaborative Computational Project (CCP) in the area of Computational Discrete Mathematics, supported by the EPSRC (EP/M022641/1) for supporting his participation in a GAP workshop.

+Dmitrii Pasechnik was partially funded by the OpenDreamKit Horizon 2020 European Research Infrastructures project (#676541).

 # References